Maintenance Enforcement Program Enrollment

-All information about a case is confidential and will be released only as necessary to enforce a maintenance order or agreement.
+All information about a case is confidential and will be released only as necessary to enforce a support order or agreement.

-Is there a fee for the maintenance enforcement service?
+Is there a fee for the Maintenance Enforcement Program?

-There is no fee for the maintenance enforcement service.
+There is no fee to be enrolled in the program.
 Charges may be applied, however, for late payments and enforcement action.

 - A service fee is charged according to the action required to collect an outstanding support obligation.
 This fee is used to help cover costs of operating the program.